garfix/indra/doc/target.md

 A thread of commits, of which only the last one is saved.

+- branch-id (string) // indra-id
+- head-commit-id (string) // indra-id / index
+- mother-commit-id (string) // indra-id / index

-- head-commit-id // the last commit of this branch
+The mother-commit-id is the commit from which this branch has sprung.

 ### Commit

 A commit is a set of changes committed to the database.
-A commit may be part of multiple branches.

- - commit-id (string)
+ - commit-id (string) // indra-id / index
  - reason
  - username (string)
  - datetime
+ - merge-commit-id // indra-id / index

-The commit-id is a numeric string that indicates the follow number inside the branch, and the mother branch.
+The merge-commit-id is only filled when a the commit is created from the merge of another branch.
-I.e. 2.3: commit 3 of current branch, mother branch is 2
+  It is used to when the same branche is merged again.
+All commits before this merge-commit-id are not merged again.

 ### Commit object

 An index into the commits, to find all objects of a given type that have changed in some span.

+ - branch-id
- - commit-id
+ - branch-commit-index
  - object-id
  - type-id
  - diff (longtext)

 The diff is an encoded structure of multiple changes.
 Examples:

- Change of attribute:
+ - Change of attribute:

-  +last-modified=1/1/2015;-last-modified=1/1/2014
+ADD ATTRIBUTE last-modified, 1/1/2015; REMOVE ATTRIBUTE last-modified, 1/1/2014

- Change of type:
+ - Change of type:

-  +column=color
+ADD COLUMN color

 ### View